-To test the FAST-DVS schemes, we implemented the algorithms and compiled that into PISA object code to simulate the scheduling overhead, along with each task's execution, within our SimpleScalar-based simulator.
-Implementation features include generic static voltage-scaling support and scheduling algorithms, ranging from base EDF, cycle-conserving RT-DVS, look-ahead RT-DVS, FAST-static voltage-scaling, FAST-cycle-conserving RT-DVS to FAST-look-ahead RT-DVS.
-All the scheduling algorithms can choose a frequency between 100 MHz to 1 GHz for the next scheduled task.
-The base EDF algorithm runs all tasks at 1 GHz.
-All algorithms switch the processor frequency to 100 MHz during idle times in the schedule, the lowest available frequency, since it is not realistic to put a processor into sleep mode (with millisecond overheads) for frequent task releases (in the order of milliseconds).

-A combination of task sets resulting from application workloads of six realtime benchmarks, namely srt, fft, mm, lms, adpcm, and cnt, were studied.
-The task sets were exposed to the simulator and energy consumption was calculated for all scheduling algorithms.
-The execution times were derived from exposing the benchmarks to a cycle-accurate pipeline model implemented in our SimpleScalar-based simulator [Anantaraman et al. 2003].
+To test the FAST-DVS schemes, we implemented the algorithms in a scheduling simulator.
+Implementation features include generic static voltage scaling support and scheduling algorithms ranging from base EDF, cycleconserving RT-DVS, look-ahead RT-DVS, FAST static voltage scaling, FAST cycle conserving RT-DVS to FAST look ahead RT-DVS.
+All the scheduling algorithms can choose a frequency between 100MHz to 1GHz for the next scheduled task.
+The base EDF algorithm runs all tasks at 1GHz.
+All algorithms switch the processor frequency to 100MHz during idle times in the schedule, the lowest available frequency, since it is not realistic to put a processor into sleep mode (with millisecond overheads) for frequent task releases (in the order of milliseconds).
+A combination of task sets resulting from application workloads of six real-time benchmarks, namely srt, fft, mm, lms, adpcm and cnt, were studied.
+The task sets were exposed to the simulator, and energy consumption was calculated for all scheduling algorithms.
+The execution times were derived from exposing the benchmarks to a cycle-accurate pipeline model implemented in our SimpleScalar-based simulator [20].
 By exploiting a cycle-accurate architectural simulator, we can obtain the total number of cache misses as well as the total number of cycles executed.
 The execution times obtained from the architectural simulator are scaled with frequency using the same assumption used while formulating the FAST parametric model.
 Namely, we assume that the total number of execution cycles does not remain constant with frequency.
-The same execution time scaling method is used for all the voltage-scaling algorithms.
+The same execution time scaling method is used for all the voltage scaling algorithms.

-Energy consumption is determined based on the $V^2 f$ and the Wattch models.
-To evaluate the different FAST-DVS and DVS schemes, we formed several tasksets using the cnt, srt, mm, adpcm, fft, and lms benchmarks.
-Three groups were formed as follows: G1, cnt, srt, and mm (all integer); G2, adpcm, fft, and lms (all floating point); and G3, cnt, mm, fft, and lms (mixed).
-The periods were chosen for each benchmark and from each group two tasksets are created-one with high utilization and one with low utilization.
-The high utilization tasksets have a utilization of approximately 0.9, while the low utilization tasksets have a utilization of approximately 0.5.
+To evaluate the different FAST-DVS and DVS schemes, we formed several tasksets using the cnt, srt, mm, adpcm, fft and lms benchmarks.
+Three groups were formed as follows - G1: cnt, srt, mm (all integer), G2:adpcm, fft, lms (all floating point) and G3:cnt, mm, fft, lms (mixed).
+The periods were chosen for each benchmark and from each group two tasksets are created - one with high utilization, and one with low utilization.
+The high utilization tasksets have a utilization of approximately 0.9 while the low utilization tasksets have a utilization of approximately 0.5.

-The frequency/voltage settings used for the scheduling simulator are loosely based on Intel Xscale, which is reported to have five settings ranging from 150 MHz/0.76 V to 1 GHz/1.8 V [Intel 2000].
-From the Xscale, we extrapolated 37 settings ranging from 100 MHz/0.70 V to 1 GHz/1.8 V in 25 MHz/0.03 V increments.
-We calculate energy per cycle at a particular frequency by integrating power over a fixed period of time (e.g., over the hyperperiod) using the relation Power ~ Voltage2 × frequency.
+The frequency/voltage settings used for the scheduling simulator are loosely based on Intel Xscale, which is reported to have 5 settings ranging from 150 MHz / 0.76 V to 1 GHz / 1.8 V [43].
+From the Xscale, we extrapolated 37 settings ranging from 100 MHz / 0.70 V to 1 GHz /